Detectability of Varied Hybridization Scenarios using Genome-Scale Hybrid Detection Methods: Materials and Methods

 HyDe is based on phylogenetic invariants, or a function of site pattern probabilities, which evaluate to zero when consistent with given associated tree models \cite{MSC-Allman, hyde-paper}.
 The linear invariants ($f_1$ and $f_2$) are themselves representative of mixing parameters $\gamma$ and $1 - \gamma$, respectively,

 where $p_{iijj|(S\gamma ,\tau )}$ represents the probability for the site pattern $iijj$ under the species triple tree $S\gamma$ with $\gamma$ as inheritance probability and $\tau$ as divergence times.
 As a result, HyDe can also be used to estimate the mixing parameter $\gamma$ between two taxa that are putative parent lineages of a proposed hybrid as the ratio of $\frac{f_1}{f_2}$ represents $\frac{\gamma}{1-\gamma}$.
-When there is no admixture, and $\gamma$ is 0, the ratio is expected to be zero.
+When there is no hybridization, $\gamma$ is 0, so the ratio is expected to be zero.

 Site pattern probabilities observed in the sample are used to form estimates of $f_1$ and $f_2$, along with means and variance.
 These are then rearranged with the Geary-Hinkley transformation to form the Hils statistic: